Pay Transparency Laws in 2025: What HR Managers Need to Know

 Key Components of Pay Transparency Laws

 Many states have introduced laws that mandate employers to disclose pay information, particularly in job postings.
+Many of these laws require salary information to be included in both external job postings and job listings for internal job transfers, internal transfers, or internal promotions.
 Employers may be required to provide salary ranges during the hiring process and for promotions, ensuring transparency in compensation.
-For example, Maryland mandates that employers disclose wage or salary ranges in both public and internal job postings before discussing compensation.
+For example, Maryland mandates that employers disclose wage or salary ranges in all job listings, including those for internal transfer opportunities, before discussing compensation.

 States with Pay Transparency Requirements